-Endowment funds are investments established by community foundations to provide grants to their community.
+Endowment funds are investments established by community foundations to provide grants to their communities.

 Gifts to a community foundation are held in endowment funds and invested.
-A portion of the income generated by that investment is distributed as grants into the community.
+A portion of the income generated by that investment is distributed as grants into the community each year.
 The initial gift is never spent so it will continue to support and benefit your community forever.

 Types of endowment funds

-Community or unrestricted funds allows community foundations to support their community’s current needs and emerging opportunities.
-The community foundations accepts and reviews grant applications, and makes the grants to local charitable organizations and municipalities.
+Community or unrestricted funds allow community foundations to support their community’s current needs and emerging opportunities.
+The community foundation accepts and reviews grant applications, and makes grants to local charitable charities and municipalities.
 Your gift to a community fund is a long-term investment that will have the greatest impact in your community.

 Donor Advised Funds